At $249 per day, prison stays leave ex-inmates deep in debt

-HARTFORD, C.T.
+HARTFORD, Conn.
 (AP) — Two decades after her release from prison, Teresa Beatty feels she is still being punished.

 When her mother died two years ago, the state of Connecticut put a lien on the Stamford home she and her siblings inherited.
 It said she owed $83,762 to cover the cost of her 2 1/2 year imprisonment for drug crimes.